AshikNesin/ai-engineer-guide/content/blog/2024-12/ai-code-no-code.md

 Similar to the platforms, nowadays I'm seeing more and AI based app generator apps like [bolt.new](https://bolt.new) or [v0.dev](https://v0.dev) where you can just mention what you want to build and it builds the app almost instantly.

 ![Image Description](/images/Pasted%20image%2020241225083933.png)

+> If you're curious about how Bolt works under the hood, checkout it's [codebase](https://github.com/stackblitz/bolt.new) (it's open source 🙌)

 On top of the generated apps, you can suggest some changes by chatting and if everything is good then you can directly deploy it.